What type of content do you primarily create?

 You can use phrases like "Moving on to...", "Let's talk about...", or "I think another important point is...".
 It keeps the audience on track and prevents fillers.
 If you're transitioning from discussing a product's benefits to its features in a video, you might say, "Having explored its benefits, let's look at its unique features..."

 It can be eye-opening to record yourself speaking and then analyze the recording.
-You'll be able to hear where you insert fillers and how to fix them.
+This practice exercise helps you identify your specific pattern of vocal disfluencies.
+You'll be able to hear exactly where you insert fillers and develop a plan to eliminate them.

 If you find yourself uttering "ums" frequently, you can practice pausing and thinking silently before speaking.
 That way, you can consciously replace filler words with pauses or meaningful content when you're aware of it.